 School of Rock is a fairly popular show with average theatre occupancy ranging anywhere between 75% to 80%.
 This means that the best seats in the house, namely premium orchestra and front mezzanine, and even the value for money seats i.e. middle orchestra and mezzanine tend to fill up pretty early.

 On an average, people start booking their School of Rock Broadway tickets 2-3 weeks in advance, which means you can expect to get only average seats if you book your tickets at the last moment.
 We would recommend you book your tickets at least a week in advance if you want the best seats in the theatre.
 To that end, Headout, an online concierge for fun activities and experiences in your city, allows you to book seats up to 90 days in advance!

 What are the Best Options for Buying School of Rock Broadway Tickets?

 With all the technological advances we have witnessed in the last decade alone, going to the theatre to book your tickets is not the only option you have.
 There many other ways you can get School of Rock Broadway tickets.
-You can either book tickets from the official website or wait in line and get discounted TKTS tickets for School of Rock.
+You can either book tickets from the Box Office or wait in line and get discounted TKTS tickets for School of Rock.